How to recycle or donate your old Android phone

 Figuring out where to recycle your phone

-If you don't know which option is best for getting rid of your phone, let's break them down a little easier for you:
+If you don't know which option is best or what happens to your phone after you get rid of it, let's break them down to make the decision a little easier for you.

 Is your phone less than 18 months old?
 Your phone might still be worth selling to get some of your money back.
 Selling it on Swappa can help give your device a second life.

-Swappa allows you to sell new, like new, and used working phones with or without the original accessories and instruction manuals.
+Swappa allows you to sell new, like new and used working phones with or without the original accessories and instruction manuals.

+If you're buying a new phone to replace it, you may be able to turn it in as a trade-in for a discount as well.
+Both carriers and phone manufacturers often will take trade-in devices.
+Samsung, for example, gives discounts for eligible devices.

-Do you want to get back any money you can? ecoATM pays you cash on the spot for phones that still have any market value, and offers free recycling for phones that no longer have any market cash value. ecoATMs are available in malls and Walmarts across America, meaning you don't need to drive huge distances or pay to ship your phone in.
+Do you want to get back any money you can? ecoATM pays you cash on the spot for phones that still have any market value and offers free recycling for phones that no longer have any market cash value. ecoATMs are available in malls and Walmarts across America, meaning you don't need to drive vast distances or pay to ship your phone in.

 ecoATM takes working or non-working smartphones without their accessories or instruction manuals.

 Want to give your phone to a good cause?
-Cell Phones for Soldiers is a non-profit that helps recycle old phones and uses the funds generated from it to help soldiers and returning veterans.
+Cell Phones for Soldiers is a non-profit that helps recycle old phones and uses the funds generated from them to help soldiers and returning veterans.

-Cell Phones for Veterans takes working or broken phones and their accessories, but please discard instruction manuals.
+Cell Phones for Veterans take working or broken phones and their accessories, but please discard instruction manuals.

+Try repurposing it around the house.
+If your phone isn't too old and can still connect to your Wi-Fi, you could consider turning it into a learning or play device for a child, or even turn it into a makeshift security camera.

 I just want to get rid of it.
-Take it to Best Buy offering electronic and appliance recycling for phones, computers, TVs, and many, many, many other types of devices.
+Take it to Best Buy, which offers electronic and appliance recycling for phones, computers, TVs, and many, many, many other types of devices.
 Best Buy recycles working or broken mobile phones, but please discard the cases.
+Carrier stores will also often be able to recycle devices for you.
+T-Mobile stores for example will take you old phones, accessories, tablets, and netbooks.

+Even Google offers a free way to recycle your old Pixel or other devices.
+In conjunction with its partner RLGA, they'll send you a pre-paid shipping label that you can use to send in your old phone.

-Canadians can donate their devices at most carrier stores, or at drop-off locations hosted by Recycle My Cell across the country.
+Canadians can donate their devices at most carrier stores or drop-off locations hosted by Recycle My Cell across the country.